suneelvanapalli/css-practice-udemy/README.md

 This is practice project, will be developed following the css course in udemy

+# 31-08-2020

+- packages page styles

+# 30-08-2020

+- Convert css to SASS
+- Added SASS live compiler to vs code

 # 29-08-2020

 - footer styles
 - packages page
 - move shared styles to shared.css

 # 28-08-2020

 - key-features section
 - circle with border-radius 50%

 # 27-08-2020

 - setting outline, override browser default
 - list style to none to hide buller points for ul > li
 - cursor pointer for button hover
 - styling the plans(project)

 # 26-08-2020

 - working on styling the plans, highlighting the recommended plan
 - box-shadow, border-radius

 # 25-08-2020 assignment

 - class selectors are better than id selectors
 - do not use !important
 - :not psudeo selector
 - browser support

 # 23-08-2020 assignment

 - margin overlapping between block level elements
 - using box-sizing for height to not include margin or padding
 - using psudeo class:hover,
 - for some reaason div:last-of-type:hover didn't work

 # (21-22)-08-2020